b-com-software-basis/xpcf/README.md

 It is designed to provide dependency injection, with clarity, simplicity and light code base in mind.

-It implements the abstractfactory and the factory design patterns (through the ComponentManager and ComponentFactory classes).
+It implements the abstractfactory and the factory design patterns (through the ComponentManager and ComponentFactory classes, and through IFactory interface).

 It also provides a safe toolkit to avoid common c++ design issues such as :